WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Hari-Sood/aida-weekly-checkins.md

 * Connections workshop panel
 * RAM retreat
 * TTW review and editors team
+  - [AM] Really appreciated you being so proactive during the retreat and taking the lead on organising some structure for our sessions!

 #### Who helped you this week?
 * JR - lots of help with understanding Sphinx for documentation purposes
 * RAMs - feedback on Connections presentation